 Spend the whole day in Noord and visit some more of our favorite neighborhood spots!

 Every Friday at the Spui there is an open-air used book market.
-From comics to trashy novels, all kinds of reading materials can be found here.
+From comics to trashy novels, all kinds of reading materials can be found here at the Boekenmarkt.
 Most of the books are in Dutch but you can find a lot of books in English and some other languages as well.

 Of course we cannot forget to mention the famous Bloemenmarkt floating flower market located on the Singel canal next to Rembrandtplein.
 It’s mostly a tourist market but you might be able to find a local or two stopping by.
 Lots of fresh flowers, bulbs and all kinds of knick-knacks can be found here.
 Sometimes locals can forget that this market is interesting because the shops actually float on the water of the canal behind them.
 Which is pretty cool if you think about it!
 You might notice there is a boat just across the canal that is used as a bike parking lot.

 It’s not a weekly market but the IJHallen flea market is worth a mention.
 This frugal paradise takes place once or twice a month across the IJ in Amsterdam Noord.
 The huge market is held inside the giant old NDSM shipbuilding structures, and outside as well when the weather is decent.
 Entry is €4 per person.
 You can find almost anything: used clothing, shoes, toys, tools, kitchen supplies, and tons and tons of random junk.
 Prices are (mostly) very low.
 For more info, check out our IJHallen article.